jeffkreeftmeijer/vim-numbertoggle/README.md

   - Switches to permanent line numbers when in insert mode.
   - Switches to relative line numbers when the buffer or window is in focus.
   - Switches to permanent line numbers when the buffer or window is not in focus.
-- Recognizes certain buffers and uses only a certainl line style on it.
+- Recognizes certain buffers and uses only a certain line style on it.
   - Recognizes `[Command Line]` buffers which can be invoked using `q:`, `q/` or `q?` and it automatically uses permanent line numbers exclusively, in order to be able to see which entry in the history it is.
-  - Recognizes `[Vundle] Installer` buffers which can be invoked using `:BundleInstall` and `:BundleUpdate` and only uses permanent line numbers on them, for you to know what amount of plugins Vundle is loading, and how many it has done.
+  - Recognizes `[Vundle] Installer` buffers which can be invoked using `:BundleInstall` and `:BundleUpdate` and only uses permanent line numbers on them, for you to know what amount of plugins Vundle is loading, and how many it has processed.
 - Allows you to turn it off or on at your command (literally).
 - Allows you to disable it by default until you need it, and then you can disable it again if you want.
 - Allows you to turn it off and on or toggle between relative and permanent line numbers, and all of these are configurable to a key mapping.